sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 #.
 Three Big-IP virtual editions are running:

-  - BIGIP1 and BIGIP2 are in a cross availability zone cluster that was deployed via a CloudFormation template.
+  - BIGIP1 and BIGIP2 are in a cross-availability zone cluster that was deployed via a CloudFormation template.
   - BIG-IP Autoscale Instance is the first F5 web application firewall provisioned for Application Security Manager with a low, medium, or high starter policy enabled.
 Depending on configurable traffic thresholds the WAF will scale from 1 to N instances.
 These thresholds are controlled via an auto scale group policy.

 6. Cloud-init.
 Version 13 of Big-IP supports cloud-init.
 Right click on BIGIP1 => Instance Settings => View/Change User Data.
 Cloud-init is the industry standard way to inject commands into an F5 cloud image to automate all aspects of the on-boarding process: https://cloud-init.io/.